Syllabi for most classes can be found in this Google Drive folder.

 Here is the schedule of (optional) fall term classes offered through DCS.
-NOTE that Ballet & Tap Dance have changed to Tuesdays and Thursdays and Nature Explorers has been changed to Game-based Writing on Tuesday afternoons.
-Full course descriptions and details can be found here (more options below).
+Full course descriptions including materials fees can be found here (more options below).
 We are excited to be able to offer more science classes this term, thanks to the expertise of our new Guide, Kimberly Schreiner.
 We are moving to a new, more user-friendly online course registration service called e-Schools.
 Online course requests (registration) will be open using eSchools Home Access from August 15 to 25.
 Find instructions here or below (on this webpage).
 You will receive a tentative confirmation of your child(ren)’s classes around August 23 and a final confirmation around August 27.
 You may only officially register your student(s) for classes for their grade level.
 If you would like to request other classes (out of their official grade level), we can accommodate some of those requests, but the DCS Staff have to register those students in the system, so please contact your Guide directly.

 Watch this five minute video (below) to find out how to request / register for classes through the eSchools system.
 Use our eSchools link here or the link provided by Andrea Wilcoxon in an email with your user name and password.
 If you did NOT receive an email with your eSchools username and password from Andrea, please contact her at firstname.lastname@example.org.